sumnerevans/sumnerevans.com/content/new-england-trip/new-york-day-1.md

 -   Although the Statue of Liberty was built to symbolize Franco-American unity, there was a hidden message as well.
 In France, the government was run by the dictator Napoleon Bonaparte.
-    Many private citizens didn’t like Napoleon’s tyrannical policies and created the statue to erect in honor of liberty and send a message to Paris that the French people wanted more freedoms.
+    Many private citizens didn't like Napoleon's tyrannical policies and created the statue to erect in honor of liberty and send a message to Paris that the French people wanted more freedoms.
 -   Some rich guy agreed to pay for the statue if the Americans would provide the pedestal to put it on.
 The French on the project included Mr. Eiffel of the famed Eiffel Tower in Paris.
--   Fun’m pretty sure that this was the first Kickstarter campaign before Kickstarter was a thing.
+-   I'm pretty sure that this was the first Kickstarter campaign before Kickstarter was a thing.
 -   Emma Lazarus, an American poet, was the first to recognize that the Statue of Liberty would become an icon of immigration into America.
     Her words

     > Give me your tired, your poor
     >